ashishbindra2/workshop/docs/python_tutorials/string.md

 as a String."""
 print(multi_line_str)
 ```

 ### How to Access Characters of a String?

 We can access characters of a string by using the following ways.

 1. By using index
 2. By using slice operator

-#### 1) Accessing Characters By using Index:
+#### 1) Accessing Characters By using Index

 * Python supports both +ve and -ve Index.

 ```py

 name = "Ashish Bindra"